haptork/easyLambda/_docs/04-real-world.md

 reduce without key all the rows have to reach a single process for reduction so it executes in a single process.

-Here, calcnorm map executes in all the processes available to the data-flow since we request 1.0 ratio of processes with llmode::task mode.
-Without the task mode it would be 1.0 or all the processes of the source unit rather than the data-flow.
+Here, calcnorm map executes in all the processes available to the dataflow since we request 1.0 ratio of processes with llmode::task mode.
+Without the task mode it would be 1.0 or all the processes of the source unit rather than the dataflow.
 By default the rows are split between the number of processes in a round robin fashion, however with llmode::all we make sure that that all the maps in different processes get all the rows.